jorge-ramirez-upm/RepTate/RepTate/docs/source/manual/Applications/React/Tutorial/tutorialGUIReact.rst

         :alt: New TobitaBatch theory

 #.
-To adjust the BoB binning settings, click the |bob-hat| button.
+To adjust the BoB binning settings, click the |bob_param| button.

 #.
-To save the polymer configuration for BoB, click the |piggy| button.
+To save the polymer configuration for BoB, click the |save| button.